Scottish Labour

 At the 2017 general election, Scottish Labour improved their fortunes and gained six seats from the SNP, bringing its total seat tally to seven and winning a 27% share of the vote.
 This was the first time since the 1918 general election, 99 years previously, that Labour had finished in third place at any general election in Scotland.
 Overall, the 2017 general election marked the first time in twenty years that the Labour Party had made net gains in the UK at any election.
 The success was short-lived, however, and at the 2019 general election, Labour lost all new seats gained two years earlier, and again were left with Edinburgh South as their only Scottish seat in the House of Commons.
 Ian Murray has served as the MP for the constituency since 2010, and is currently one of Scotland's longest-serving MPs.
 The 2019 general election was Labour's worst result nationally in 84 years, with their lowest share of the vote recorded in Scotland since the December 1910 general election.
 The 2021 Scottish Parliament election saw Labour decline even further, achieving their lowest number of seats in Holyrood since devolution in 1999; with 22 MSPs returned to the Scottish Parliament.
 Despite this, Anas Sarwar remained as leader.
 The 2022 Scottish local elections resulted in Labour gaining 20 seats across Scottish local councils, with a slight increase in their share of the vote.
+In the 2024 general election, Scottish Labour won 37 seats, a majority of Scottish seats in Westminster.

 Organisation

-Scottish Labour is registered with the UK Electoral Commission as an Accounting Unit (AU) of the UK Labour Party and is therefore not a registered political party under the terms of the Political Parties, Elections and Referendums Act 2000.
+Scottish Labour is registered with the UK Electoral Commission as a description and Accounting Unit (AU) of the UK Labour Party and is therefore not a registered political party under the terms of the Political Parties, Elections and Referendums Act 2000.
+It does however have autonomy from the UK Labour Party.
 As with Welsh Labour, Scottish Labour has its own general secretary which is the administrative head of the party, responsible for the day-to-day running of the organisation, and reports to the UK General Secretary of the Labour Party.
 The Scottish Labour headquarters is currently at Bath Street, Glasgow.
 It was formerly co-located with the offices of Unite the Union at John Smith House, 145 West Regent Street.
 The party holds an annual conference during February/March each year.